bigladder/atheneum-forge/README.md

 ## Usage

+### For developers

+TODO: Format of manifest, to/from options, extra keywords

+### For users

 We hope to be able to get this project up on PyPI so that it will just be a pip install away!

-In the mean time, it can be used with the uv dependency manager:
+In the mean time, it can be used with the [uv dependency manager](https://docs.astral.sh/uv/getting-started/installation/):

 ```
-> # clone the repository
+> uvx migrate-to-uv # for projects currently using poetry
+> # Check pyproject.toml - correct any unsupported text (authors, license name ("BSD-3-Clause" works)
 > uv sync
-> uv run aforge --help
-> uv run aforge init-with-config path/to/new-or-existing/repo/ cpp
-> # edit the generated config.toml, fill in required data
-> # now generate or update the scaffolding/boilerplate
-> aforge gen path/to/new-or-existing/repo/config.toml cpp
+> uvx --from git+https://github.com/bigladder/atheneum-forge.git@allow-updating forge init . <project_name> --type <cpp | python>
 ```

 ## Reference